pattonsgirl/Spring2021-CEG2410/AWS-Setup-Guide.md

 - [Sign in to AWS educate](https://www.awseducate.com/signin/SiteLogin)

   - Click the `My Classrooms` Button
-  - Click the blue `Go to classroom` button for _Design of Info Tech Systems_
+  - Click the blue `Go to classroom` button for _Systems Administration_
   - Click the blue `AWS Console` button

   This will launch the AWS console